 I would like to personally thank all of the LRP Ambassadors, and champions of the programs for spreading the word and encouraging your colleagues to apply.
 Whether it’s a tweet, email, call, or text message – your efforts are invaluable!
 If you think your institution or organization could benefit from a presentation about the LRP, send an email to firstname.lastname@example.org and we will be happy to schedule something.
 We also host several events leading up to the application submission deadline so if you’d like to stay informed, feel free to subscribe to our mailing list.

 If you or one of your colleagues plan to apply for during the upcoming cycle, now is the time to reach out to an LRP program officer to discuss your research and career interests as it relates to the research and funding priorities of the selected IC (Institute or Center).
 If you need a little inspiration, check out the Q&A with Raushanah Newman, Program Officer in the Office of Research Training and Special Programs, at the National Institute of Allergy and Infectious Diseases (NIAID).

 While traveling to scientific conferences last fall, I had the opportunity to meet hundreds of people at various stages of their education and/or research careers from all over the country.
 I was especially struck by how different people had common misunderstandings about the LRP.
 In response to that, we’ve put together a handy document that dispels some of the misconceptions about the LRP that seem to be floating around in the extramural research community.

-If you want to learn more about the NIH LRPs, please utilize the resources I outlined in this blog, and also call or e-mail the LRP Information Center at 866-849-4047 (Mon-Fri 9:00 a.m. to 5:00 p.m.
+The period to apply for FY 2024 LRP awards opens on September 1, 2023 and closes on November 16, 2023.
+For additional assistance, call or e-mail the LRP Information Center at 866-849-4047 (Mon-Fri 9:00 a.m. to 5:00 p.m.
 EST) or email@example.com.
-You can also follow the NIH Division of Loan Repayment on Twitter and Facebook for more information and cycle updates.
+You can also follow us on Twitter and Facebook for more information about the LRP, including program announcements and updates.